 - Use a large baking dish instead of a bowl.
 This allows your ingredients to spread out more and helps the shrimp to marinate/”cook” faster.
 (We use a 9×13 inch pan when making ours.)

 - Use enough lime juice to completely submerge your shrimp!
-If there’s not enough lime juice in dish then your shrimp will take much longer to cook or won’t cook at all.
+If there’s not enough lime juice in dish then your shrimp will take much longer to cook or won’t fully cook.

 - Let your shrimp marinate at room temperature for at least 1 hour.
-This helps to sped up the cooking process of your shrimp.
+This helps to speed up the cooking process of your shrimp.

 Serving Suggestions & Variations

 Shrimp ceviche can be enjoyed in a variety of ways and they’re all soo good!
 Here are a few ideas to help get you started: